cfengine/documentation/examples/tutorials/manage-packages.markdown

 Wait a few minutes for the new policy to propagate and start taking effect in your entire infrastructure.
 This is where the real power of CFEngine becomes apparent!
-With few changes in a single place, you can control the desired state of your entire infrastructure, whether it’s composed of a few or many thousands of machines.
+With few changes in a single place, you can control the desired state of your entire infrastructure, whether it's composed of a few or many thousands of machines.